Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered spaces with

 \section{Seifert fibered spaces with $e_0=-2$}

-In this section we will prove Theorem~\ref{main2} concerning symplectic rational homology ball fillings of $Y(-2;r_1,r_2,r_3)$ and its corollary.
+In this section we will prove Theorem~\ref{main2} concerning symplectic rational homology ball fillings of $Y(-2;r_1,r_2,r_3)$ and its Corollary~\ref{possiblefillingsfore0m2}.
 We begin by observing that for any small Seifert fibered space $Y(-2;r_1,r_2,r_3)$ in $\mathcal{QHB}$, that is any small Seifert fibered space that belongs to one of the seven infinite families depicted in Figure~\ref{fig:plumbing2}, only the canonical contact structure has a symplectic rational homology ball filling.

-\begin{proposition} If $Y=Y(-2;r_1,r_2,r_3) \in \mathcal{QHB}$, then a contact structure $\xi$ on $Y$ admits a symplectic rational homology ball filling if and only if $\xi=\pm \xi_{can}$. \end{proposition} \begin{proof} We know from \cite{BhupalStipsicz11} that the contact structure $\xi_{can}$ for any $Y\in \mathcal{QHB}$ admits a symplectic rational homology ball filling.
-If $\xi$ is any contact structure not equal to $\pm \xi_{can}$, then according to Theorem~\ref{canminimizes} we know that $\theta(\xi)>\theta(\xi_{can})=-2$ and thus by Lemma~\ref{lem: rhb} it cannot be symplectically filled by a rational homology ball. \end{proof}
+\begin{proposition} If $\xi$ is a tight contact structure on $Y=Y(-2;r_1,r_2,r_3) \in \mathcal{QHB}$, then $(Y, \xi)$ admits a symplectic rational homology ball filling if and only if $\xi$ is contactomorphic to $\xi_{can}$. \end{proposition} \begin{proof} We know from \cite{BhupalStipsicz11} that the contact structure $\xi_{can}$ for any $Y\in \mathcal{QHB}$ admits a symplectic rational homology ball filling.
+If $\xi$ is any contact structure not equal to $\pm \xi_{can}$, then according to Proposition~\ref{canminimizes} we know that $\theta(\xi)>\theta(\xi_{can})=-2$ and thus by Lemma~\ref{lem: rhb} it cannot be symplectically filled by a rational homology ball. \end{proof}

 We now consider the possible contact structures on an $L$-space of the form $Y(-2;r_1,r_2,r_3)$ that can be filled by a symplectic rational homology ball.